American Crossroads: 2012 elections

 In the 2012 election campaign, American Crossroads spent about $105 million in independent expenditures, and Crossroads GPS spent $70.8 million, in part to promote what it called its New Majority Agenda.
 OpenSecrets found that American Crossroads spent money for or against 20 federal candidates in 14 election contests, with 3 of its preferred candidates winning, while Crossroads GPS spent money for or against 27 federal candidates in 24 elections, with 7 of its preferred candidates winning.
 American Crossroads and Crossroads GPS spent over $100 million to oppose presidential candidate Barack Obama and support his opponent Mitt Romney.

 Rove defended Crossroads' performance in 2012, stating: "We did good things this year.
 But look, it’s the way of politics that you’re going to have some good years, and you’re going to have some bad years."
 A Romney campaign manager praised Crossroads and other Super PACs for "leveling the playing field [between Obama and Romney] in key target states".
-Crossroads' performance in the 2012 elections was criticised by conservative businessman Donald Trump, and The Huffington Post reported dissatisfaction among anonymous donors to Crossroads.
+Crossroads' performance in the 2012 elections was criticised by conservative businessman and future president Donald Trump, and The Huffington Post reported dissatisfaction among anonymous donors to Crossroads.